LucasBalbinoSS/Advice-generator-app/README.md

 What did I learn in this project?
 <br>
-I learned how to use data from a API, and how to put that on the `HTML`.
+I learned how to use data from a `API`, and how to put that on the `HTML`.